-It is estimated that 90% of racehorses, 50-60% of competition horses and approximately 50% of leisure horses have gastric ulcers.
+It is estimated that 90% of racehorses, 50-60% of competition horses and up to 50% of leisure horses have gastric ulcers.
 Although veterinary treatment may be required initially, it may only be effective for a short time.
 Research carried out in collaboration with SPILLERS is the first to provide scientific evidence that changes in diet can help to prevent the recurrence of gastric ulcers after veterinary treatment has stopped.

 Fifty eight race and competition horses were divided into pairs according to their workload, management and gastric ulcer score (graded 0-4).